onnx/onnx-mlir/docs/Workflow.md

 git push -f -u origin myfeature
 ```

+Note that even if branches are pushing to one's own fork, the PR will be created on the shared https://github.com/onnx/onnx-mlir/pulls site for everyone to review.

 ## Step 9: Create a pull request

 1. Visit your fork at https://github.com/$user/onnx-mlir (replace `$user` obviously).